Emmanuelkiptum/savannah_ecommerce_app/README.md

-# savannah_ecommerce_app
+# ecomprj
-this is a web application to showcase on how to Ecommerce service works from back to end using Python Django + Postgresql and Frontend templetes
+This is an E-commerce web app using HTML, CSS, Javascript and DJANGO REST API for backend development.